-• A focus on 'distribution' to leverage future competitive advantages and the integration of retail banking, network-driven private banking and insurance activities in local geographic areas into single business units, which will make up the backbone of this competitive advantage.
+- A focus on 'distribution' to leverage future competitive advantages and the integration of retail banking, network-driven private banking and insurance activities in local geographic areas into single business units, which will make up the backbone of this competitive advantage. - The strengthening of the international dimension of the group and the explicit separation of 'Belgian activities' from 'Head Office' functions to ensure this objective is met.